 - payment of consideration, if required.

-The Minister's approval for easements will be provided to you on a Titles Registry Form 18—General consent.
+The chief executive's approval for easements will be provided to you on a Titles Registry Form 18—General consent.
 This must be registered in the Queensland Titles Registry for the easement to be valid.

 In this guide: